 Welcome to the Adalo Community!

 We believe a happy & thriving community is the foundation for a happy & thriving product.
 We are focusing our energy on creating a community where we have fun, informative, and educational conversations that lead to the growth of our makers & the forward momentum of our product.
-To do so, we have outlined some guidelines and policies to help build, protect, and engage safely with each and every person that decides to join our community.
+We truly want to help empower makers to bring their ideas to life & we want this community to be the best place to learn from and teach each other in real-time!

 - We encourage posts that improve the discussion.
-You set the tone of the experience and as such, we expect that you’ll be mindful when posting.
-If you find that you are frustrated, we ask that you reframe the question or statement in a positive way without accusations or generalizations.
+You set the tone of the experience, and as such, we expect that you’ll be mindful when posting.
+If you find that you are frustrated, we ask that you positively reframe the question or statement without accusations or generalizations.

 - The conversations we have here set the tone for everyone.
 Help us influence the future of this community by choosing to engage in discussions that make this an interesting place to be – and avoiding those conversations that do not.
 If your comment is not for the betterment of the poster or community, please refrain.